ellenc0297/being-reincarnated/routes/peace.md

 Thinking if this is your own adventure?
 Where you being your new life?

 But you looked down on yourself and see that your not in your own body?!
 You started to panic and you don't even know where you are?
 After you have panicked, you realized that someone is talking to you, but you can't see them and suddenly you saw some dialogues in front of you.
 You are in a game?
-You saw that you have some useful items in your inventory
+You saw that you have some useful items in your inventory.

 What will you do next?